wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-setup.rst

 * **Export Commands** - Checked if RobotBuilder should export the Command classes from your project

-* **Wiring File** - the location of the html file that contains the wiring diagram for your robot
+* **Wiring File location** - the location of the html file to generate that contains the wiring diagram for your robot

+* **Desktop Support** - Enables unit test and simulation.
+While WPILib supports this, third party software libraries may not.
+If libraries do not support desktop, then your code may not compile or may crash.
+It should be left unchecked unless unit testing or simulation is needed and all libraries support it.

 Using Source Control with the RobotBuilder Project
 --------------------------------------------------